 To determine how many pens of cattle to observe for pen and animal condition, ask the feedlot to provide a schematic diagram of their feedlot i.e. site map showing which pens contain cattle and type of pen (e.g. home feeding pens and specialty pens viz. sick, chronic, buller, rail, receiving, and shipping pens).
 Observe at least 5% of the home feeding pens and 50% of the specialty pens, within each type of specialty pen.
 All pens observed must contain cattle.
 If some specialty pens e.g. buller pen, contain no cattle or the feedlot is small and doesn't have specific specialty pens, then record "not observed" (NO).
 If there are less than 5 home feeding pens in the entire feedlot, assess all pens.
 For specialty pens, systematic randomization will be used to select pens within each type of specialty pen to assess.
-For example, if there are 3 sick pens (S1, S2, S3), 1 rail, 1 chronic pen, and no buller pen, and receiving and shipping pens to assess, use a simple random number calculator to identify which pens to evaluate to ensure there is no bias and data are representative of the yard.
-For example, the feedlot has 100 home feeding pens with no repeats, ask it to select random numbers from 1 to 100.
+For example, if there are 3 sick pens (S1, S2, S3), 1 rail, 1 chronic pen, and no buller pen, and receiving and shipping pens have no cattle, then score every other sick pen (e.g. S1 and S3) and the rail pen and chronic pen.
+To select 5% of the home feeding pens to assess, use a simple random number calculator to identify which pens to evaluate to ensure there is no bias and data are representative of the yard.
+For example, the feedlot has 100 home feeding pens with cattle in them.
+Five percent of the 100 pens must be assessed, which is 5 pens.
+Using a simple random number calculator with no repeats, ask it to select random numbers from 1 to 100.
 Assuming the following numbers: 46, 32, 78, 25, and 85, the auditor should then look at the feedlot map and layout of its feeding pens and starting at the top left of the pen map, and moving downward through a feed alley, count the pens to identify: pens 25, 32, 46, 78 and 85.
 If the feedlot has alleys from A to J with 10 pens per alley e.g. A1 to A10, then pen 25 would be B5, pen 32 would be C2, pen 46 would be D6, pen 78 would be G8, and pen 85 would be H5.
 The auditor should ensure the pens to be evaluated are reflective of differing topography e.g. pen slope and drainage, windbreak fences, across the feedlot.